-This issue has been with the Echo Show since the first-gen. What we’re talking about are pulsating horizontal lines stretching across the screen.
-Sometimes the malfunction appears closer to the bottom of the display, where Alexa’s indicator is, or up and down the entire display.
+This issue has been with the Echo Show since the first-generation model.
+What we’re talking about are pulsating horizontal lines stretching across the screen.
+Sometimes, the malfunction appears closer to the bottom of the display, where Alexa’s indicator is, or up and down the entire display.
 Some Echo Show owners experience this infrequently, others all the time.
 If your own Show is flickering, there are a few things you can try.

 For starters, see if a hard reset helps.
 Unplug your Echo Show from the wall outlet, wait about 15 seconds, then plug it back in.
-Many Show owners report this working.
 If your flicker remains, not to worry.
 There are two other possible causes (and two more fixes).

-For starters, you’ll want to make sure your Show is receiving a good Wi-Fi signal.
-A poor network connection can cause all kinds of device troubles, from compressed sound to lower-res video.
+For starters, you’ll want to make sure your smart speaker is receiving a good Wi-Fi signal.
+A poor internet connection can cause all kinds of smart device troubles, from compressed sound to lower-res video.
 If your signal is solid, some owners report that simply adjusting the device volume can make the distortion go away, at least for a time.
 You can do so through the Alexa app, with voice commands, or with the volume toggle/buttons on your Show.

 Still got that buzzy sound?
 Let’s try a hard reset.
 Unplug, wait, then re-plug.
 Launch your preferred sound source and see if you’ve still got some buzz or breakup.
 If the disturbance lives on, you can try adjusting a few EQ settings on your Show.
 Swipe down and tap Settings > Sound > Equalizer.
 By default, treble, midrange, and bass should all be middle of the road.
 Try adjusting the treble and bass to see if that buzz clears out.